jeeves1618/Spring-Learnings/Readme.txt

 Installed Apache Tomcat 9.0 for Spring
 The default port is 8085 for Tomcat 9.0
+Salphas - Aluminium phosphide is primarily used as a pesticide that is used by various professionals including farmers, pest controllers, gamekeepers and estate managers.
 Primary Functions of a Spring Container
 1. Create and Manage Objects (Inversion of Control)
 2. Inject Object's Dependencies (Dependency Injection)